-I am keen to learn more about the Lebanese & Middle Eastern cuisine so if you know of a great book that you would like to recommend to me please feel free to contact me via the form or send me an email at maritachicita (at) mydinner.co.uk
+I am keen to learn more about Lebanese & Middle Eastern cuisine so if you know of a great book that you would like to recommend to me please feel free to send me an email at marita (at) mydinner.co.uk

-Finally a middle eastern recipe book dedicated to baking.
-Strictly speaking it is a book about Jewish baking, so it also includes recipes from European but also some wonderful middle eastern and passover cakes, breads and other savory bakes.
+Finally, a middle eastern recipe book dedicated to baking.
+Strictly speaking, it is a book about Jewish baking, so it also includes recipes from Europe but also some wonderful middle eastern and Passover cakes, bread and other savoury bakes.
 My best find for 2015 so far and I am in the process of testing the recipes.
 Read my full review here.

 A Wedding Anniversary present from my husband and it kept us happy for another year.
-A colorful collection of recipes that I had never heard of before.
-I have presented some of my favorite recipes in on MyDinner before such as the Feta & Pistachio Dip, the Adana Turkish Meatballs and the Lamb, Prune and Tamarind Stew.
-It was the my first insight into Persian cooking and now I am hooked.
+A colourful collection of recipes that I had never heard of before.
+I have presented some of my favourite recipes in on MyDinner before such as the Feta & Pistachio Dip, the Adana Turkish Meatballs and the Lamb, Prune and Tamarind Stew.
+It was my first insight into Persian cooking and now I am hooked.

 Comptoir Libanais is a very popular Libanese Canteen here in England.
-Unfortunatley I have never been there; but I have the cookbook so I can tell you with confidence it will be good.
+Unfortunately, I have never been there, but I have the cookbook so I can tell you with confidence it will be good.
 This book is great for a novice in Lebanese cooking.
-The instructions are easy to follow; and the ingrients not too difficult to find here in the UK.
-You will have seen a few recipes here that were inspired by the book like the Salmon with Pomegranate Glaze, the Lebanese Spiced Butternut Squash Soup or the Pita Bread recipe.
+The instructions are easy to follow, and the ingredients not too difficult to find here in the UK.
+You will have seen a few recipes here that was inspired by the book like the Salmon with Pomegranate Glaze, the Lebanese Spiced Butternut Squash Soup or the Pita Bread recipe.

 A great book that concentrates on small dishes from Istanbul & Damascus.
-Not all the recipes have pictures which some of you do not like.
-I love the recipes because they are especially light and fresh tasting; and stand out due to their simplicity.
+Not all the recipes have pictures that some of you do not like.
+I love the recipes because they are especially light and fresh-tasting, and stand out due to their simplicity.
 Recipes that have been tested in this blog include Zaartar and Chilli Spiced Chicken and the Caramelised Fennel Bean Salad.